SBS Transit: Routes

+The share will even be lower in 2027 and it only include Seletar, Bukit Merah, Sengkang-Hougang, Bedok, Clementi and Bishan-Toa Payoh packages, only consisting of 155 routes.

 SBS Transit later became the first local operator to win a tender under the BCM in April 2017, and began operating the Seletar Bus Package on 18 March 2018.
 It was announced in 2018 by LTA that SBS Transit had won the subsequent package, the Bukit Merah Bus Package.

 In 2023, it was announced that SBS Transit retained the Bukit Merah Bus Package for its second term, but lost the bid for Jurong West Bus Package, which was awarded to SMRT Buses.
 In July 2024, it was announced that SBS Transit retained the Seletar Bus Package for its second term.
 In September 2025, it was announced that SBS Transit lost the bid for Tampines Bus Package, which was awarded to Go-Ahead.
+In July 2026, it was announced that SBS Transit lost the bid for Serangoon-Eunos Bus Package, which was awarded to SMRT Buses.